jbrumf/tinyqsim/doc/Quantum_computing_basics.md

 The state of a qubit is described by two complex numbers.
 However, it is possible to describe the state with only two (real) angles because there is redundant information.

-We lose one degree of freedom because the norm must be one:
+One degree of freedom is lost because the total probability must be one:

 ```math
 \lvert\alpha_0\rvert^2 + \lvert\alpha_1\rvert^2 = 1
 ```

-We lose a second degree of freedom because there are many kets that describe the same physical state, since a global phase term $e^{i\beta}$ does not affect the result of a measurement:
+A second degree of freedom is lost because there are many kets that describe the same physical state, since a global phase term $e^{i\beta}$ does not affect the result of a measurement:

 ```math
 \lvert\ket{\psi}\rvert^2 = \lvert e^{i\beta}\ket{\psi}\rvert^2
 ```

-The ket of a qubit may be mapped onto a sphere, known as the Bloch sphere, as follows:
+The state $\ket{\psi}$ of a qubit may be mapped onto a sphere, known as the Bloch sphere, as follows:

 ```math
 \ket{\psi} = \cos(\frac{\theta}{2})\ket{0} + e^{i\phi} \sin(\frac{\theta}{2})\ket{1}